nikoi008/aphid-attack/README.md

 # Tech stack
 This was built using love2D and lua, and it helped me learn a ton about the lua and love api!

+# What i actually learned!
+This was mainly a project to get me to learn lua, so what better way to do so than make a game!
+It helped me learn both the lua api and the love api, and it also taught me core game mechanics such as radial collision and spawning mechanics!

 # Controls
 Its fairly simple!
 WASD to move, Space/Left mouse button for shooting, and you collect powerups by going over them!
 UI elements are also controlled through mouse!